teuteuguy/gg-dev-pipeline/README.md

 ## TODO:

+* Fix the missing IoT Role on the Core certificate that references the rolealias with "Effect": "Allow", "Action": "iot:AssumeRoleWithCertificate"
 * Fix the CF script templateURL links in the README to point to final S3 bucket...

 ## Start by setting up the COMMON resources.